Fender Deluxe Amplifier Evolution

 Every component's function is listed.
 Click image for full size, readable schematic.
 PDF is here.

 Reverb dry signal bypass resistor drops from 4.7M to the now standard 3.3M ohms to slightly reduce the maximum reverb level.
-Phase inverter tail resistor drops from 27k to 22k to increase gain but this also increases phase inverter output imbalance.
+Phase inverter tail resistor drops from 27k to 22k to increase headroom but this also slightly increases phase inverter output imbalance.
 The phase inverter's upper plate load resistor drops from 100k to 82k to balance the inverter's output.
 Tone stack mid cap increases from .033uF to .047uF to pull more lows into the "mid" frequencies.
 The power tube grid stopper resistors are returned to help control blocking distortion and sweeten the overdrive tone.
 The tremolo driver cathode resistor increases from 56k to 100k.
 For more info see my How the AB763 Deluxe Reverb Works webpage, AB763 Modifications and AB763 Model Differences.
 Download the Duncan Tone Stack Calculator and AB763 tone stack file.

 AB763 Signal Path